 - 4.1.3.6 In cases where an envelope contains multiple items it is permissible to take a composite weight as long as each item is segregated and analyzed separately.
 In these situations, the items must be kept segregated after analysis as well. - 4.1.3.7 Compositing of samples for analysis is discouraged and should only be deployed in limited situations such as where individual items may not contain enough residue to confirm the presence of a controlled substance.
 It must be clear on the report that the result is from a composited sample.
 When multiple items are packaged together and could cross contaminate, they can be treated as one sample (i.e. multiple pieces of foil in one evidence envelope, multiple rolled cigarettes packaged together).
 This is not considered compositing.
 Excluding methamphetamine quantitation, it is never permissible to composite samples if the resultant weight is near a statutory limit.
 Any questions about compositing on a case should be directed to the controlled substances Discipline Lead before analysis begins. - 4.1.4 Amount used for analysis, or reserved weights need to be in the notes but do not need to be reported.
-If more than half of a sample is analyzed then the extracts must be returned.
-Weights of samples submitted for methamphetamine quantitation will be recorded set saple property of Idaho Internet initially and after drying, if necessary.
-Weights used in the quantitation will be documented, but a final reserve weight after sample homogenization does not need to be
+If more than half of a sample is analyzed then the extracts must be returned (Competency and proficiency test samples are exempted from this policy).
+Weights of samples submitted for methamphetamine quantitation will be recorded initially and after drying, if necessary.
+Weights used in the quantitation will be documented, but a final reserve weight after sample homogenization does not need to be recorded.

-Controlled Substances Analytical Methods AM #1: General Quality Measures
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 17 Issue Date: 03/14/2025 Issuing Authority: Quality Manager

-Revision 16 Issue Date: 06/25/2024 Page 10 of 62 Issuing Authority: Quality Manager
+Page 10 of 62 Issu All printed copies are uncontrolled 4.1.5 Exceptions:

-4.1.5 Exceptions: